coopTilleuls/CoopTilleulsAclSonataAdminExtensionBundle/README.md

 # ACL extension for Sonata Admin

+### This bundle is a fork of [CoopTilleulsAclSonataAdminExtensionBundle](https://github.com/coopTilleuls/CoopTilleulsAclSonataAdminExtensionBundle)

 This bundle provides ACL list filtering for [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle).
 When enabled, list screens only display data the logged in user has right to view.